-• Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by users outside of their expected business area and those posted to unusual accounts.
+- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included those posted by users outside of their expected business area and those posted to unusual accounts. - Assessing whether the judgements made in making accounting estimates are indicative of a potential bias.